 - Cost of living in Jackson is 4% below the national average.

-- Niche.com gives the region strong ratings for diversity and nightlife and ranks Jackson among the best cities for young professionals in America and one of the best places to retire.
+- Niche.com gives the region strong ratings for cost of living and nightlife, and ranks Jackson one of the best places to retire.

 - Good economy, parks, nightspots, and college campuses are some of the factors cited by Livability.com that make Jackson a great place to live.